Biden, McCarthy to hold pivotal meeting on debt ceiling as time to resolve standoff grows short

 A top Republican negotiator Rep. Patrick McHenry of North Carolina told reporters that a round of talks late Sunday had gone “reasonably well.”

-“We know the deadline, we know the challenge,” said McHenry, who is also chairman of the House Financial Services Committee.
-“People are working in good faith.”
+“We know the deadline, we know the challenge,” said McHenry, who is also chairman of the House Financial Services Committee, as he entered the morning session.

+Three hours later, McHenry told reporters: “We’re at a very sensitive point here, and the goal is to get something that can be legislated into law.”

 “We’ll keep working,” said Steve Ricchetti, counselor to the president, as the White House team exited talks late Sunday.